kevinseq1/iOS-AWS-Quiz-App/README.md

 ### Launch Screen

-The launch screen that is displayed while the user is waiting for the application to load
+The launch screen that is displayed while the user is waiting for the application to load.

 ```
-Give examples

 ```

 ### Question Screen